TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-database-upg-sche-maint.md

     ownershipId="AzureData_AzureDatabaseforPostgreSQL"
 />

-# Planned maintenance in Azure Databases for PostgreSQL - Single Server
+# Planned scheduled maintenance in Azure Databases for PostgreSQL - Single Server

 A planned maintenance is a maintenance window when service updates are deployed to servers in a given Azure region.